 Founder of Sensible Screen Use is Julie Cullen, a paediatric physiotherapist and mother of four based in Auckland.

-This website was developed with the help of a group of parents and professionals who believe that the way digital technology is commonly used in many schools in New Zealand is not meeting the goals of the 2020 digital curriculum.
+This website was developed with the help of a group of parents who have professional backgrounds in health and education, and who believe that the way digital technology is commonly used in many schools in New Zealand is not meeting the goals of the 2020 digital curriculum.

 'We want to draw focus to the skills and use of digital tools that will enhance children's learning and opportunities in an increasingly digital world, but at developmentally appropriate levels.'